What is gout?

-Gout is a common form of arthritis characterised by recurrent attacks of extreme pain, swelling and redness.
-Gout is more common in men, and often several men of the one family can be affected by gout.
+Gout is a common form of arthritis characterised by repeated attacks of extreme joint pain, swelling and redness.

-- have elevated levels of urate in the blood
+- have elevated levels of uric acid in the blood

-- consume a diet high in ‘purines’ such as meat, sweetbreads, offal, shellfish, and fructose (found in fruit juices and soft drinks sweetened with corn syrup)
+- eat a diet high in purines such as meat, sweetbreads, offal, shellfish, and fructose

 - use diuretics